becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

 ![Animation-Value-Graph.gif](./resources/images/Animation-Value-Graph.gif)

-> Leanndro www.leanndro.com - Animation Value Graph - Timing http://spungella.blogspot.com/2016/03/animation-value-graph-timing.html March 17, 2016
+> Leanndro www.leanndro.com - Animation Value Graph - Timing.
+Source: http://spungella.blogspot.com/2016/03/animation-value-graph-timing.html March 17, 2016

 - The top row shows you the `curve` and animation behind each value.
 - The bottom one shows animations of when we would manipulate this curve.